 Working with pets is something I really love to do – and will go more smoothly if owners follow a few simple guidelines.
 Best practice for bringing your pet into the studio is to be sure they are well groomed, well exercised but not well fed.
 Please do not come to the studio and brush your dog.
 I have asthma, so excess dog hair flying through the studio can be a major problem.
-Invest in a professional bathing or grooming that day.
+Invest in a professional bath or grooming that morning.

 What can I do to help you photograph my child or pet?